Claude Code Plugins

 • Data visualization applications requiring CSV/JSON parsing and interactive charts

-• WebGL/shader-based mathematical visualizations with reactive controls
+• WebGL/shader-based mathematical visualizations

-• Web Components integration requiring reactive behavior
+• Web Components integration projects

-• Progressive web applications with advanced interactivity
+• Progressive web applications emphasizing accessibility and performance

 Project Type Decision Tree